9 Parts That Can Break On Your Electric Wheelchair & How To Fix It

 Luckily, as with everything else, Mobility Equipment Recyclers has got your back.
 When there are serious problems with your mobility device, one of our trained technicians can help you get moving again.

 Taking care of your electric wheelchair is very important.
-At Mobility Equipment Recyclers, maintenance and repair service is one of the many services we provide.
+At Mobility Equipment Recyclers, maintenance and repairs is one of the many services we provide.
 With regular maintenance checks, we make sure your mobility device lasts you a long time.
 A good rule of thumb is to have your mobility device completely serviced once a year.

 To know if your electric wheelchair requires more frequent servicing, ask yourself these questions:

-• How often do I use my wheelchair outdoors?
+- How often do I use my wheelchair outdoors?

-• What is the weather like where I live?
+- What is the weather like where I live?

-• When I do go outside, do I drive my wheelchair quite hard or more gently?
+- When I do go outside, do I drive my wheelchair quite hard or more gently?

 A properly working power chair can be a lifesaver for someone with limited mobility including those diagnosed with Multiple Sclerosis (MS), Advanced Lou Gehrig’s disease (ALS), Parkinson’s, Spinal cord injuries, and other physical disabilities.
-So, when a wheelchair stops working, it can negatively impact a person’s life in many important ways.
+By the way, here are some of the best devices for those with multiple sclerosis.

 Troubleshooting Parts Malfunctions on Your Electric Wheelchair